PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/user-components.rst

     user-components-create-file
     user-components-editor
     user-components-compiler
+    user-components-start-update-methods
     user-components-instancing

 A Component is a `design pattern <https://gameprogrammingpatterns.com/component.html>`_ that you can use to create reusable code and extend the behavior and state of a game object, using `composition over inheritance <https://en.wikipedia.org/wiki/Composition_over_inheritance>`_.

 For example, an **HorizontalMove** component can be added to any kind of enemy object that moves horizontally from one position to other.
-This component class can be written like this:
+This component class can be written more or less like this (see the |UserComponentsCompiler|_ section for a real example):

 .. code::